ethanknights/ethanknights/README.md

 # Word of the Day

-**plygain**: A Welsh custom of singing carols at dawn on Christmas morning.
+**frumenty**: A dish made of hulled wheat boiled in milk and seasoned, especially used in England and in some of the southern United States at Christmas.

 ---